-Section 523 of the Bankruptcy Code generally specifies which debts of an individual debtor are not discharged in a bankruptcy case under § 727 of chapter 7, § 1141 of chapter 11, or taxes which are identified as nondischargeable.160 not dischargeable by an individual debtor in a chapter 7, 11 or 13 bankruptcy case under §§ 727,
+Section 523 of the BC generally specifies which debts of an individual debtor are not discharged in a bankruptcy case under section 727 of chapter 7, section 1141 of chapter 11, or section 1328(a) and (b) of chapter 13 (the "super-discharge" and the "hardship" discharge).
+Included among these debts are certain taxes which are identified as nondischargeable.

-§ 1328(b) of chapter 13 (the "hardship discharge).159 Included among theses debts are certain